 The organization application process

-Although the 2021 Season of Docs applications open February 9, 2021, we strongly suggest that organizations take the time to complete the steps in the Exploration phase before submitting their application.
+Although Google Season of Docs applications open February 22, 2024, we strongly suggest that organizations take the time to complete the steps in the Exploration phase before submitting their application.

 - Create a project proposal page.
 The proposal page includes a list of key needs, goals, or problems, possible documentation solutions, and possible metrics.
 This page should be public, and allow for community contribution and discussion.
 Include information for technical writers who would like to participate—where should they ask questions, express interest, or go learn more about your project?
+We suggest adding an email address for contacting your open source organization about Google Season of Docs.
+However, we strongly advise against using a personal email address as the email address for contacting your open source organization.
 (See the project ideas list for examples.)

 - For each documentation idea, consider what experience and qualifications a technical writer would need to work successfully with your community and organization.
 What skills would your community be able to help a technical writer develop (for example, using GitHub or your docs toolchain)?
 (See the guide for working with technical writers.